 During pregnancy, the virus can cross the placenta and infect red cell progenitors in the fetal bone marrow.
 The virus suppresses erythropoiesis by attaching to the “P” antigen on red cell stem cells.
 This results in severe anemia and high-output congestive heart failure.
 In addition to the reduced survival of fetal red blood cells, anemia is further complicated by the increased demands of an expanding intravascular volume and the inability of the immature immune system to control the infection.
 Additionally, the virus can attack fetal myocardiocytes via the same “P” antigen and cause a cardiomyopathy, further exacerbating the congestive heart failure.

 Pregnant women who are susceptible to parvovirus B19 should avoid contact with known infected individuals.
 However, since 20% of infections are subclinical, exposure cannot be eliminated by identifying and excluding individuals with acute parvovirus B19 infection.
 Additionally, those with infection are infectious prior to the onset of symptoms.
 Therefore, a policy to routinely remove women from occupations considered high risk, such as day care attendants, is not recommended.
 On the other hand, patients should be counseled on careful hand washing and avoidance of sharing food and drink.

 Parvovirus B19 causes the common childhood illness erythema infectiosum (also known as “fifth disease”) (Table 15–1).
 Erythema infectiosum is characterized by a low-grade fever, malaise, arthralgias, and a “slapped cheek” facial rash.
 Patients may also present with a “lace-like” erythematous rash on the trunk and extremities.
 The incubation period for parvovirus is 10–20 days.
-Although the typical rashes are more common in children, adults may also present ...
+Although the typical rashes are more common in ...